ajith04-n/AICTE_Edunet-foundation-Cyber_security-IBM-Stegnography_project/README.md

 # AICTE_Edunet-foundation-Cyber_security-IBM-Stegnography_project

-Steganography Project: Hiding Secrets in Digital Images AICTE Edunet Foundation Cyber Security IBM Program
+This repository contains the code and resources for a Steganography project developed as part of the AICTE Edunet Foundation Cyber Security program, in collaboration with IBM.

-Introduction
-Steganography is the art and science of hiding information within digital media, such as images, without drawing suspicion.
-This project, developed as part of the AICTE Edunet Foundation Cyber Security IBM Program, demonstrates how to conceal and extract secret messages using steganography techniques.
-It is designed to be a beginner-friendly yet professional tool for students and enthusiasts interested in cybersecurity and data hiding.
+## Project Overview

+This project focuses on implementing various Steganography techniques to hide secret messages within digital media (images, audio, or text).
+The goal is to understand the principles of Steganography, its applications in cyber security, and to develop practical skills in implementing these techniques.

-Key Features
+## Key Features
-Text Hiding in Images: Conceal secret messages within digital images.

-Message Extraction: Decode hidden messages from encoded images.

-Multi-Format Support: Works with popular image formats like JPEG, PNG, and BMP.
+* **Image Steganography:**
+    * Implementation of Least Significant Bit (LSB) steganography.
+    * Ability to hide text messages within image pixel data.

-User-Friendly Interface: Simple command-line tools for encoding and decoding.
+    * Functions for encoding and decoding hidden messages.

-Secure Encryption: Uses cryptographic techniques to protect hidden messages.

-Technologies Used
+## Technologies Used
-This project leverages the following technologies:

-Python: Core programming language for implementation.

-OpenCV (cv2): For image processing and manipulation.

-NumPy: For efficient numerical operations on image data.

-Pillow (PIL): For handling and saving images in various formats.

-Cryptography Library: To encrypt and decrypt messages for added security.
+* Python (primary programming language)
+* import cv2
+* import os
+* import tkinter as tk
+* from tkinter import filedialog

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Acknowledgments

+* AICTE
+* Edunet Foundation
+* IBM